 - We foster skills often overlooked in traditional leadership development courses such as active listening and collaborative communication.

-- We work with each client’s individual needs.
+- We work with each client’s individual needs to support accomplishing their goals.

 - We instill traits necessary to keep up with 21st century advances.

-The Touchstones Executive Programs offers leaders and managers the tools to meet the demands of their emerging environment.
-Employees of all backgrounds and skill levels—across the United States and around the world—currently participate in Touchstones training.
-In their Touchstones discussions, participants learn strategies to help them navigate the expanding demands of the 21st century.
-Touchstones helps participants learn to process information, ask meaningful questions, and enlist the help of others in making decisions.
-As managers listen, explore, cooperate, and solve problems, they become collaborators in their own learning and leadership.
-They learn that work is not always about right or wrong answers but often about better or worse decisions.
+In Touchstones discussions, participants learn strategies to help them navigate the expanding demands of the 21st century.
+Participants learn to better process information, ask more meaningful questions, and, when required, enlist the help of others in making decisions.
+As these participants listen, explore, cooperate, and solve problems – whether they are executives, managers, project leaders, or support staff – they become collaborators in their own learning and leadership.
+They learn that work is not always about right or wrong answers, but often about better or worse decisions.

 Participants in Touchstones discussion sessions will learn and apply these skills: